-- The Conception of the Project
+1. The conception of the project

 Once the project is closer to fruition, it is time to sit down and talk design.
 This is still a preliminary stage, which means that nothing is guaranteed at this point.
 Nevertheless, design is the stage where usually the bidding process begins.

-During the programming and feasibility step, each of the objectives and goals of the project is needed to be outlined.
-Numerous decisions are made at this time including how large the building will be, how space will be used, and how many rooms will be needed.
+During the programming and feasibility step, each of the objectives and goals of the project has to be outlined.
+Numerous decisions are made at this stage, including how large the building will be, how space will be used, and how many rooms will be needed.

 The schematic design is a sketch that will show the space as well as materials, colors, and even textures.
 That sketch will be used during the design development to research the equipment needed, along with the cost for them and the materials being used.